OfohRuona96/Assignments/README.md

 # Frontend Development Project

-This Task from Zuri, shows a simple Portfolio and also a Registration, Login and a Success Page that are linked.
+This project shows a responsive three column card using CSS Flexbox Layout. it also includes a simple design using Grid CSS layout.

 ## 🚀 About Me
 I'm a full stack developer from Nigeria.